SarahNouh/CatalogFront/README.md

 ## This project represents a `frontend` solution for catalog front of an e-commerce website name Clouds & Co.

 ## Features available in the project:
--User can select a category to view products related to this category -User can filter products using (a price range, colour or rating) -User can combine one or more of the filters mentioned above -User can clear one or more of the selected combination of filters -User can clear all selected filters
+- User can select a category to view products related to this category
+- User can filter products using (a price range, colour or rating)
+- User can combine one or more of the filters mentioned above
+- User can clear one or more of the selected combination of filters
+- User can clear all selected filters

 ## Missing Features:
--User cannot clear the selected category
+- User cannot clear the selected category

 ## Technical stack used:
-# React:
+### React:
   Light-weight library, faster rendering, data binding and a lot is doable in a relatively smaller time compared with others     (There was no need for Redux so I did not use it)
-# Typescript:
+### Typescript:
   Pairs well with react and having everything type-checked reduces a lot of errors, everything related to types is caught on     spot.
-# SCSS:
+### SCSS:
   For writing more compact css code, nesting, using variables and mixins.
-# Bootstrap:
+### Bootstrap:
   For using the grid and polishing the view a bit

 ## Architecture